Greetings to you music lovers and thrill seekers and conversationalists all across the fruited play in Rush Limbaugh and the fastest week in media.

 Don't sweat this little stuff.

-Don't get all irritated here with this.
+Don't get all irritated here with this on the big issues like socializing the country.